DerekWW/Easy-Docker-Databases/README.md

 This repo contains docker-compose files to setup local development databases as well as Portainer to monitor containers.
 These are meant for quick and easy local development.
 Nothing in this repo should be used for production.
 All usernames and passwords included are generic and should be changed, you can also set them other ways if you do not want them in your compose file(see docs [here](https://docs.docker.com/compose/environment-variables/)).

-All database services come with a named volume, which compose will remount to the containers on either a `restart` or `up`.
-If you change the volumes to be un-named then compose will not remount them(see docs [here](https://docs.docker.com/compose/environment-variables/)).

 Currently there are compose files for the following databases:
 *  Mongodb
    - Includes Mongo Express as database admin tool